-Norton Children’s Urology staff physicians in Louisville are fellowship trained in pediatric and adolescent urology specialty care.
+The pediatric urologists with Norton Children’s Urology, affiliated with the UofL School of Medicine, are fellowship trained in pediatric and adolescent urology specialty care.
 They have the expertise to know when phimosis will improve naturally or when a physician needs to treat it.

-We have state-of-the-art equipment that is unavailable elsewhere in Louisville.
+We have state-of-the-art equipment that is not available elsewhere in Louisville.
 We also are able to provide sedation.